Cryptomatte

 In this example Cryptomatte is using Node Name based mattes to isolate mattes for each object node in the scene.

-The "Material Name" ID Type uses the the materials in the scene to build unique mattes for each material.
+The "Material Name" ID Type uses the materials in the scene to build unique mattes for each material.

 In this example Cryptomatte is using Material Name based mattes to isolate mattes for each material assigned in the scene.